Puppet show in honor of the deities - The sacred spirit of Keo Pagoda village festival

 Khoảnh khắc nghệ nhân điều khiển con rối với sự khéo léo và điêu luyện, khiến chúng như có linh hồn riêng, sống động giữa âm nhạc và tiếng trống thiêng liêng

-Historical and spiritual stories through each puppet
+Historical and spiritual stories told through each puppet.

 Trang thông tin du lịch và phong cách sống Travellive+